abdulrahimkabir76/IS-Project/README.md

 Run the corresponding cells to execute these checks.

+## Development & Version Updates

+EduLight-64 was developed incrementally with version-controlled updates to improve functionality, documentation, and educational clarity.

+Recent project improvements may include:

+- Enhanced inline code documentation for better understanding of cipher operations
+- Refinements to CTR mode implementation and helper functions
+- Updates to README documentation and project structure
+- Improvements to testing modules such as avalanche and roundtrip validation
+- Minor optimizations for readability and maintainability

 ## License & Attribution

 This code is provided for educational purposes only.
 No warranty is provided.
 Reuse and modification are allowed for learning and research; include attribution when sharing derived work.